FunkyDe/ho-ieee/README.md

 # TODOlist:

-- Triggerify things for localization
+- Triggerify to_digit_array for localization
 - Add converter from FPVs to pdxvar
     - Edge cases and tests
 - Localizer from hoieee and from bit array